 Now consider what happens as marginal cost falls.
 Imagine for a moment that your key ingredient is an exceedingly rare and expensive truffle and therefore the marginal cost of your pizzas is $10,000 per pizza.
 Clearly you won't be selling a lot of pizzas.
 You decide to go for cheaper ingredients and start to bring down your marginal cost to where at least some customers find it attractive to pay more than your marginal cost.
 In Chelsea where I live, that seems to start at $30 per pizza (yes, New York City can be expensive).
 So you start selling some pizzas.

-As you bring down the marginal cost of your pizza even further through process and product improvements (e.g., a thinner crust, etc.), you can start selling more and more pizzas.
+As you bring down the marginal cost of your pizza even further through further process and product improvements (e.g., a thinner crust, etc), you can start selling more and more pizzas.
 Now imagine that through a magical new invention you can make additional pizzas at close to zero marginal cost (say one cent), including nearly instantaneous (say one second) shipment to anywhere in the world.
 What would happen then?
 Well, for starters you would be able to sell an exceedingly large number of pizzas.
 In fact, if you charged only two cents you would be making one cent of incremental profit for every additional pizza you sell.

-At such low marginal cost you would probably be the only pizza seller in the world (a monopoly — more on that later).
+At such low marginal cost you would probably be the only pizza seller in the world (a monopoly—more on that later).
 From a social welfare standpoint, anyone in the world who was hungry and who wanted pizza and could afford at least one cent would ideally be getting one of your pizzas.
 This means that the best price of your pizza from a social point of view would be one cent (your marginal cost).
 Why not two cents?
-Because if someone was hungry but could only afford one cent and you sold them a pizza at that price, then the world as a whole would still be better off.
+Because if someone was hungry but could only afford one cent and you sold him a pizza at that price, then the world as a whole would still be better off.
 The hungry person was fed and you covered the marginal cost of making the pizza.

 Let's recap: When your marginal cost was extremely high, you had no customers.
 As your marginal cost dropped you started to be able to sell.
 And as your marginal cost approached zero, you eventually started to feed the world!
 This is exactly where we are with digital technology.
 We can now feed the world with information.
 That additional Youtube video view?
 Marginal cost of zero.
 Additional access to Wikipedia?
 Marginal cost of zero.
 Additional traffic report delivered by Waze?
 Marginal cost of zero.